-Unspent administrative and operational expenditure in 2019 and 2020 will be reactivated 2021.
-The JU will ensure that that all carried over budget from both administrative and operational budget is committed to ensure sound functioning of the JU and cost effective use of funds for operational activities described in the 2021 Workplan.
+Carry over: Unspent administrative and operational expenditure in 2020 will be carried over into 2021.
+The JU will ensure that that all carried over budget from both administrative and operational budget is committed to ensure sound functioning of the JU and cost effective use of funds for operational activities described in the workplan.
+The unspent administrative budget for 2020 is approximatively EUR 2.000.000.
+Any unspent operative budget will be determined in 2021 once we have finalised all 2020 expenses and ensured that the JU is operating on a sound financial basis after autonomy.